-Virtual desktops can make the task of setting up, running and maintaining training facilities much easier.
+Virtual desktops for education industry can make the task of setting up, running and maintaining training facilities much easier.
 A virtual training room is more flexible, more cost-effective and has an overall lower Total Cost of Ownership (TCO).
 Let’s look at the reasons why.

 On Premise Training Rooms are Expensive and Underutilized